Atë is the goddess of mischief, ruin, delusion and folly, scribed by Amber Albright, voiced by Jeanette Rose.

 Delusion.
 Atë exists on the periphery of men’s thoughts, able to bring ruin to their minds directly and present them with images of their worst fears and deepest secrets to unravel them from within.
 She often uses this power to force them to see things that aren’t there.
 The power is most effective on mortals.
 Immortals’s brains heal too quickly to be taken in completely.
 If Atë uses this too often on a mortal, she can make them lose all concept of reality, causing serious brain damage.

 Normal Daily Wear: Usually, you will find Atë in a long silk dress or anything that shows skin.
 She loves heels, the higher the better, with any type of gold or silver jewelry.
 Lace is her favorite right next to leather.

-Alternate Dress Wear: When she’s not causing chaos, you can find her in elegant lounge-wear.
+Alternate Dress Wear: When she’s not causing mischief, you can find her in elegant lounge-wear.

 Introduction written by Amber Albright

 My name is Atë, the one who leads men astray, the Goddess of mischief and ruin.
 I am a fallen Goddess, at least that is what I tell myself.
 It helps lessen the sting of what happened.
 They say family is everything.
 Yeah, I would believe that if it wasn’t for the hard lesson I learned so quickly.
 A simple task she asked and I happily obliged.
 Hera is the mother of all Gods; who am I to deny her?
 I wanted to be in her favor, so how could I not?
 It was simple really to trick Zeus into swearing an oath.
 He, regardless of his stature, was still a man and men alike bent to me.
 All I did was help secure that Eurystheus would be born first and it worked like a charm.
 But boy, does Zeus have a temper.
 When he found out, he tossed from Mount Olympus and told to never return.